Spectral: Plot

-While the soldiers mount an offensive distraction on the roof of the plant, Clyne and Madison descend down to a recently overrun laboratory inside.
-They deduce that scientists, working in weapons research for the former regime, were scanning humans on a molecular level and using advanced 3D printing to replicate them in condensate form.
-The human test subjects' brains and peripheral nervous systems were then removed and hooked up to a central machine that keeps the condensate copies (or "apparitions") alive.
-With the battle above threatening to release the remaining condensates, Clyne finally finishes activation of the failsafe system, which deactivates the condensate apparitions.
-Believing that whatever level of consciousness remaining is in pain, he unplugs the human remains from the machine, finally giving them peace.
+While the troops mount an offensive distraction on the roof of the plant, Clyne and Madison descend into a laboratory under the plant.
+There they discover the former regime's scientists had mass-produced the condensate entities as molecular copies of human test subjects' remains, whose peripheral nervous systems were hooked up to a central machine that keeps the copies alive, but they escaped when the facility was damaged during the civil war, leading to the current situation.
+With the battle above threatening to release the remaining condensates, Clyne manages to activate the failsafe that deactivates them.
+He also unplugs the human remains from the machine, finally letting them die in peace.

-With the apparitions gone, the US and allied Moldovan military continue their work of taking control of the city from the insurgents.
-A Department of Defense extraction team is to be sent back to the plant with the Delta Force operators to take the machinery apart and potentially use it for their own purposes.
-Saying goodbye to Madison and General Orland, Clyne boards a V-22 Osprey to be taken back home to Virginia.
+With the apparitions gone, the US and allied Moldovan military continue their work of taking control of the city from the insurgents while the DoD considers reverse engineering the condensate machine for wartime purposes.
+Clyne bids goodbye to Orland, Sari, and Madison, and is airlifted back home.